 Alright, so let’s talk about balancing the business and creative aspects of your career.

 As independent musicians, we quite often find ourselves fulfilling the duties of several roles and each requires us to develop a wide range of skill sets.
 These duties, at a company or record label, for example, would usually be completed by entire teams of people, but as independent artists, we’re left to complete them on our own.
 And the unfortunate reality is that any time we spend working on those tasks is time we take away from our craft – our songwriting, our production, our practice, and so on.
+Therefore, finding the best software for these tasks is a great helping hand to becoming successful in our field.
+Downloading production software such as logic pro x for windows allows you to produce your music at home which is an amazing time saver which allows you to spend more time on your actual craft.

 Finding this balance is a problem that most musicians face and although, as I mentioned earlier, we’ve already started to discuss finding a balance on Teen Jazz before, I wanted to bring back into the conversation.